Three Blind Mice: Variations

 The theme of the second movement of Sergei Rachmaninoff's Piano Concerto No. 4 (1926, revised 1928 and 1941) was criticized as resembling Three Blind Mice.

 A calypso version of the tune with new lyrics by Monty Norman was recorded by Byron Lee and the Dragonaires for the film Dr. No, and is featured in its soundtrack as part of the track "Kingston Calypso".
 The reworked rhyme alludes to the three black assassins whose deadly march through the streets of Kingston, Jamaica opens the film.
 Other Jamaican versions include dancehall artists, like Josey Wales and Brigadier Jerry.

-In a 78 RPM CD of The Whale who Wanted to Sing at the Met, Nelson Eddy, sang a round of the song before the actual short performance.

-The line "See how they run" appears in The Beatles' "Lady Madonna" (1968) and Redeye's "Games" (1970–1971).

-In 1969, a version of the rhyme, with slightly changed lyrics and in D minor rather than in a major key, was recorded by Mike Oldfield as part of the duo The Sallyangie, with his older sister Sally, within the song "Chameleon" on the duo's only album, Children of the Sun.
-In the song, Oldfield sings the rhyme (among other lyrics) as a lower counterpoint vocal to his sister, who sings completely different lyrics on a different, slower melody, in a high voice.
-Also in the same year, Sesame Street adapted the song to "B is for Bubble".

 "Complete version"

-Published in 1904 by Frederick Warne & Co., an illustrated children's book by John W. Ivimey entitled The Complete Version of Ye Three Blind Mice, fleshes the mice out into mischievous characters who seek adventure, eventually being taken in by a farmer whose wife chases them from the house and into a bramble bush, which blinds them.
+Published in 1904 by Frederick Warne & Co. in London, an illustrated children's book by John W. Ivimey entitled The Complete Version of Ye Three Blind Mice, fleshes the mice out into mischievous characters who seek adventure, eventually being taken in by a farmer whose wife chases them from the house and into a bramble bush, which blinds them.
 Soon after, their tails are removed by "the butcher's wife" when the complete version incorporates the original verse—although the earliest version from 1609 does not mention tails being cut off.
 The story ends with them using a tonic to grow new tails and recover their eyesight, learning a trade (making wood chips, according to the accompanying illustration), buying a house and living happily ever after.

 The book is now in the public domain.

+North American sports usage

+In some North American sports such as baseball and ice hockey, the tune is associated with umpires and referees, especially after making a call perceived to be poor or contentious.
+An organist or DJ playing the tune at a sporting event can face sanctions, as for example when organist Derek Dye was ejected by the umpire from a Daytona Cubs baseball game in 2012 for doing so.